‘There’s no place like Tampa’: Tampa Bay welcomes entire town of Tampa, Kansas - NewsBreak

 ‘There’s no place like Tampa’: Tampa Bay welcomes entire town of Tampa, Kansas

-With the help of Visit Tampa Bay and Southwest Airlines, the town’s entire population of 100, was invited to visit Tampa.
-On Monday, 95 of the residents touchdown in sunny Florida.
+With the help of Visit Tampa Bay and Southwest Airlines, the town’s entire population of 100 was invited to visit Tampa.
+On Monday, 95 of the residents touched down in sunny Florida.

-Upon their arrival, the city’s new guests were welcomed to Tampa International Airport with multiple signs, one of them reading “there is no place like Tampa,” nodding to the iconic movie ‘The Wizard of Oz’ that’s set in Kansas.Florida home to world’s ‘most dangerous’ tree
+Upon their arrival, the city’s new guests were welcomed to Tampa International Airport with multiple signs, one of them reading “there is no place like Tampa,” nodding to the iconic movie ‘The Wizard of Oz,’ that’s set in Kansas.Bell Textron wins Army helicopter contract

 To compare, Tampa Bay has a population of around 3 million people, with multiple outdoor activities, roller coasters, and plenty of things to do to stay busy year-round.